JerGor905/P5080---Project-Pitch-Portfolio/README.md

-# P5080---Project-Pitch-Portfolio
+# P5080 - Project Pitch Portfolio
-A p5.js script of a music player with vaporwave meme
+A p5.js music player with vaporwave meme

+# How to run (recommendation)
+I use the "Live Server" extension in VSCode to run Please change the "\\"s in sketch.js to "/" if you are using Mac